In This Article

 A core-connected ecosystem is an architecture where the core banking platform serves as the central hub, with all other systems (LOS, servicing, account opening, compliance tools) connected through MortgageExchange.
 Data flows automatically between systems using validated channels, creating a single source of truth for member information and eliminating manual data transfers between platforms.

 MortgageExchange reduces examination risk by maintaining consistent data across all systems through validated, logged transfers.
 Every data movement is timestamped and auditable, replacing the manual processes that create discrepancies examiners flag.
-Credit unions produce integration logs instead of relying on staff testimony to explain how values moved between platforms.
+Credit unions produce integration logs instead of relying on staff testimony to explain how values moved between platforms, which is particularly important under NCUA's 2026 supervisory priorities emphasizing payment systems security and data integrity.

 Post-closing automation through MortgageExchange boards new loans into the servicing platform at the moment of closing, eliminating manual boarding files and batch processing delays.
 The servicing team receives a validated package with correct loan terms, escrow details, and member information immediately.
-Members get faster access to payment information and accurate first statements.
+Members get faster access to payment information and accurate first statements without waiting for overnight batch runs.